ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 unrecognized entity or attribute types and continue processing normally.
 In other words, if a given Evidence would have been acceptable without the unrecognized entity or attribute, then it SHOULD still be acceptable.
-In PKI terminology, all custom entities and attributes not defined in this document SHOULD be considered non-critical unless a further specification indicates differently.